-- Recruit a Director of Multicultural Affairs and Student Inclusion during spring 2016 who will report to the Provost and be advised by a steering committee that includes the Provost, the Dean of Student Life and Academic Development, and the Director of Equality Opportunity and Inclusion. - b.
+- a.
+Recruit a Multicultural Affairs and Student Inclusion during spring 2016 who will report to the Provost and be advised by a steering committee that includes the Provost, the Dean of Student Life and Academic Development, and the Equality Opportunity and Inclusion. - b.
 Establish a diverse and representative Multicultural Student Advisory Council to work with the new Director and to provide input and feedback on Lesley's continuing Inclusion Plan. - c.
 Identify a physical space for the Office of Multicultural Affairs to house the Director and with sufficient space to support students, meetings, scholarship, and interactions that are welcoming to all members of the Lesley community.